rl1987/trickster.dev/tricksterblog/content/post/scapy-low-level-packet-hacking-toolkit-for-python.md

 tags = ["python", "security"]
 +++

-WRITEME: introduction

 To make HTTP requests with Python we can use requests module.
 To send and receive things via TCP connection we can use stream sockets.
 However, what if we want to go deeper than this?
 To parse and generate network packets, we can use [`struct`](https://docs.python.org/3/library/struct.html) module.
 Depending on how deep in protocol stack are we working we may need to send/receive the wire format buffer through raw sockets.
-If this kind of code is being written for research purposes (e.g. to find and demonstrate vulnerabilities in networking software) dealing with wire format and raw sockets will yield fairly low ROI on your efforts.
+This can be fun in a way, but if this kind of code is being written for research purposes (e.g. to find and demonstrate vulnerabilities in networking software) dealing with wire format and raw sockets will yield fairly low ROI on your efforts.

-[Scapy](https://scapy.net/) is a Python module and interactive program for low-level network programming.
+[Scapy](https://scapy.net/) is a Python module and interactive program for low-level network programming that attempts to make it easier without abstracting away the technical details.
 This project is fairly prominent in cybersecurity space and used for things like exploit development, data exfiltration, network recon, intrusion detection and analysing captured traffic.
 Scapy integrates with data visualisation and report generation tooling for presenting the results of your research to bug bounty program or during the meeting with customer or management.
+The foundational idea for Scapy is proposing a Python-based domain specific language for easy and quick wire format management.

 Scapy can be installed through PIP and in some cases through operating system package managers (but make sure to check that version available through e.g. APT is not obsolete).